Ayurvedic Treatment for Adenomyosis

 Being treated for ovarian cancer, brain cancer, and non-Hodgkin’s lymphoma are said to be related to endometriosis.
-Genetic reasons, environmental factors, changes in the genome lead to endometriosis too.
+Genetic reasons, environmental factors, and changes in the genome lead to endometriosis too.

 c) Uterine fibroids:

 Due to the structural and morphological similarities, between the uterine fibroids and adenomyosis, they were mistaken to be identical for so long.
-Wherein the adenomyosis is breakage or little mass of cells growing inside the uterine walls.
+Wherein adenomyosis is breakage or little mass of cells growing inside the uterine walls.
 While the uterine fibroids are the fibrous benign tumors growing inside the uterus.

 Accurate identification lies in the right diagnosis and adopting a favorable treatment.

-Several treatment options surgeries such as hysterectomy, myomectomy, cryosurgery, uterine artery embolization, MRI guided high intensity focused ultrasound.
+Several treatment options surgeries such as hysterectomy, myomectomy, cryosurgery, uterine artery embolization, MRI guided high-intensity focused ultrasound.
 Medications such as tamoxifen, mifepristone, danazol, etc are used in its treatment.